 No Action

 With this approach, evolution of the project area would continue on its current trajectory (Figure 12).
 Given the uncertainty of the pre-disturbance condition of the valley, the extent that this trajectory deviates, if at all, from the site’s natural trajectory remains unknown.
 Under this treatment, the project area would continue to respond to and recover from the historical modifications made to encourage agricultural feasibility.
-The nearly-homogenous ecological conditions within the northeastern portions of the project area, which may be similar to the historical condition, may persist unless influenced by outside vectors, including humans, natural events or climate.
-Recovery along the current ecological and functional trajectory with this passive approach would require a longer timeframe, and may not fully attain the goals and objectives set forth by KTOI for the project area.
+The nearly homogenous ecological conditions within the northeastern portions of the project area, which may be similar to the historical condition, may persist unless influenced by outside vectors, including humans, natural events or climate.
+Recovery along the current ecological and functional trajectory with this passive approach would require a longer timeframe and may not fully attain the goals and objectives set forth by KTOI for the project area.
 It is assumed that hummocky vegetation would continue to encroach upon the remaining discernable portions of the ditches.

 No action provides a cost-effective approach that avoids contributing to any adverse potential impact to desirable species within the PLCU and surrounding areas.
-However, this the unknown impacts of the legacy effects of agricultural development and the associated hydrologic alteration to the system may continue to influence the trajectory of the landscape.
+However, the unknown impacts of the legacy effects of agricultural development and the associated hydrologic alteration to the system may continue to influence the trajectory of the landscape.